-This training has a particular focus on the human aspects of high risk behavior seen from both the perspective of the client and the professional.
-It addresses: research about suicidal ideation and high risk behaviour, talking about suicide with clients and colleagues and suggestions for simple organizational shifts that could make for a more trauma-informed space for all.
+Confronting Suicidal Ideation and High-Risk Behaviour has a particular focus on the human aspects of high-risk behavior seen from both the perspective of the client and the professional.
+This course addresses: research about suicidal ideation and high-risk behaviour, talking about suicide with clients and colleagues and suggestions for simple organizational shifts that could make for a more trauma-informed space for all.

-- Anyone can support someone who is feeling suicidal or engaging in high risk behaviors.
+- Anyone can support someone who is feeling suicidal or engaging in high-risk behaviours.

-- Recognize elements that influence tendency toward self-destructive behavior and thought patterns.
+- Recognize elements that influence tendency toward self-destructive behaviour and thought patterns.

-- Implement strategies for calmly discussing and addressing suicidal ideation and high risk behavior with clients and other people supporting those clients in a trauma-informed, non-judgmental way.
+- Implement strategies for calmly discussing and addressing suicidal ideation and high-risk behaviour with clients and other people supporting those clients in a trauma-informed, non-judgmental way.

-- Work collaboratively with clients to set up trauma-informed plans for meeting the needs that are at the root of suicidal ideation and high risk behaviors.
+- Work collaboratively with clients to set up trauma-informed plans for meeting the needs that are at the root of suicidal ideation and high-risk behaviours.

-- Utilize the material to consider how you can create plans for yourself to receive support needed when working with individuals who present with high risk behavior.
+- Utilize the material to consider how you can create plans for yourself to receive support needed when working with individuals who present with high-risk behaviour.